-Activity Director gets photo (or takes photo) of each resident participating for this worksheet.
+Activity Director gets photo (or takes photo) of each resident participating for this worksheet in the case the photo was not available from the family tree activity.
 OurStoriesAreUs will scan photos if necessary.

 From the Interview Activity responses, OurStoriesAreUs and/or Activity Director will create this Matching Game worksheet.

-Resident draws line guessing which resident descriptor belongs to which resident.
+Resident draws lines guessing which resident descriptor belongs to which resident.

 Activity Director scores worksheets and distributes the correct answers to every one and awards some kind of incentive to winner just to make it more fun.
 (See Additional Activities below for example of a reward incentive.

 When social isolation relaxes, residents can gather as a group and use this worksheet as a guideline to engage in Q & A and learn more about each other in more detail.